arianeziehn/reorder_window_joins/scripts&instructions/README.md

 ```

 ## Micro Benchmarks
-We use the command line tool Dool [1] to monitor CPU und memory utilization in our scalability experiment.
+We use the command line tool Dool [1] to monitor CPU und memory utilization during our performance evaluation.

 [1] https://github.com/scottchiefbaker/dool